-How to Make a Decoupaged Wood Christmas Sign
+How To Make A Decoupaged Wood Christmas Sign

 Diane is a creative entrepreneur who loves to design handmade decor using a variety of mediums for every space inside and outside of the home.
 She loves to inspire creativity in others through social media and her Instructional Design Studio.
-In her free time, Diane loves playing with her grandchildren, and gathering her family around the table to enjoy one of her famous home-cooked meals.
+In her free time, Diane loves playing with her grandchildren and gathering her family around the table to enjoy one of her famous home-cooked meals.

-- Wood cutouts – Wild’s Creek & Co. –
+- Wood Cutouts – Wild’s Creek & Co.

 - White Primer Paint